Dejavu2021/Dejavu2021.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I’m Yuehong HU, currently an M.Phil student at the Information Thrust, Data Science and Analytics Hub of [the Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/zh/?variant=zh-cn).
+<center>I’m Yuehong HU, currently a M.Phil student at the Information Thrust, Data Science and Analytics Hub of [the Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/zh/?variant=zh-cn).
 Previously, I received my B.Eng in the Department of Automation from Central South University.
-My research interests include data mining and recommendation system.
+My research interests include data mining and recommendation system.</center>